RedFireSoftwareEntertainment/basHelper/README.md

 ## What this?

 A **lightweight, open-source, completely customizable and free** AUR helper written in bash, made for AZOS GNU/Linux by Red Fire Software Entertainment.
+Part of the AZOS GNU/Linux tool-set!

 ## Features